 Why is my child having a CT scan instead of an X-ray?

 A CT scan is more detailed than a routine X-ray and is particularly useful to diagnose conditions in the brain, chest, bones, soft tissues and blood vessels.

 Can I stay with my child during the CT scan?

 If not pregnant, you are welcome to stay with your child.
-You will be given a lead apron to wear.
+You will be given a lead shield.
 If your child should need anesthesia for the exam you will be asked to wait in the waiting room until the exam is complete.
 We ask that patients limit the number of people who attend these visits as we aim to limit radiation exposure to family members as well.